griffio/griffio.github.io/_posts/2015-04-05-Facebook-openplan.md

 According to Internet reports, Facebook have created some kind of Open-plan PHP driven "sweat shop", code named [mpk20](https://twitter.com/hashtag/mpk20), designed by the architect shop Frank Gehry LLC.

-For some this will be [Utopia](http://www.sfgate.com/business/article/Facebook-West-designed-by-Frank-Gehry-3814171.php) or [pig heaven](http://articles.latimes.com/2003/jun/10/business/fi-playa10), where each employee will need to be augmented with a pair of ear-cans and only wish they read [PeopleWare](https://openlibrary.org/books/OL31274M/Peopleware).
+For some this will be [Utopia](http://www.sfgate.com/business/article/Facebook-West-designed-by-Frank-Gehry-3814171.php) or [pig heaven](http://articles.latimes.com/2003/jun/10/business/fi-playa10), other employees will need to be augmented with a pair of ear-cans and only wish they read [PeopleWare](https://openlibrary.org/books/OL31274M/Peopleware).

 But now that Facebook have planted a stake in the ground - such an extreme position opens up a spectrum of commercial advantage for other “hacker” shops to [differentiate](https://vimeo.com/97903574) themselves in the same market for these employees.